 Choose fittings made of stainless steel or brass for durability, as these materials are resistant to corrosion.
 The material of your pressure washer fittings is key to their durability and performance.
 Here’s a brief overview of the most common materials:

-Material | Pros | Cons |
+| Material | Pros | Cons |

-Brass | Most common and affordable.
+| Brass | Most common and affordable.
+Good for residential and light-duty use.
+It’s corrosion-resistant.
 Good for consumer-grade washers (under 3,000 PSI).
-Decent resistance to rust. | Softer than steel, can wear down over time.
+Decent resistance to rust. | Softer than steel, can wear out over time faster under very high pressure ( PSI) or temperature.
 Not ideal for high-pressure or frequent professional use. |

-Nickel-Plated Brass | Improved corrosion resistance and a cleaner, more professional look. | Plating can chip off over time, exposing the brass underneath.
+| Nickel-Plated Brass | Stronger than brass.
+Improved corrosion resistance and a cleaner, more professional look. | Plating can chip off over time, exposing the brass underneath, making it susceptible to rust and corrosion, especially with chemicals.
 Slightly more expensive than standard brass. |

-Stainless Steel 201 SS (The Budget Option) | Cheaper than other stainless steel grades.
+| Stainless Steel 201 SS (The Budget Option) | The professional standard.
+Cheaper than other stainless steel grades.
 Very hard and strong. | Lower corrosion resistance due to less nickel.
 Prone to rusting and not recommended for constant exposure to water, chemicals, or humid environments. |

-Stainless Steel 304 SS (The All-Rounder) | Excellent strength and superior corrosion resistance.
+| Stainless Steel 304 SS (The All-Rounder) | Excellent strength and superior corrosion resistance.
 A great balance of performance and value for prosumer and commercial use. | More expensive than brass or 201 SS. |

-Stainless Steel 316 SS (The Ultimate Choice) | Contains molybdenum for the best corrosion resistance, especially against salt and chemicals (“marine-grade”).
+| Stainless Steel 316 SS (The Ultimate Choice) | Contains molybdenum for the best corrosion resistance, especially against salt and chemicals (“marine-grade”).
 The most durable option. | Most expensive material. |

 Conclusion